Tips on how to look good in a virtual meeting

 You might think you’re adding interest and quirkiness, but having a messy background is distracting.
 The most distracting are items with text – your viewers will be reading those.
 Sure, you might want to show off your bookshelf, but if those spines are readable, well, just know some audience members will indeed be reading instead of listening to you.
 So if your meeting is an important one – declutter your background.
 Pick up stray items, plan what’s visible.

 You can often change the angle of your screen to find a better view without rearranging furniture, so try different angles.
-A friend had her drying laundry out one time – we agreed the best place for that was behind her chair.
+Small house?
+There’s always a solution: A friend had her drying laundry out one time – we agreed the best place for that was behind her chair.
 Blocked from view, but her clothes were still drying!

 2. CAMERA TEST YOUR ANGLES RAISE YOUR CAMERA TO YOUR EYE LEVEL